ryandebraalsnhu/software-test-automation-portfolio/README.md

 Personally, I always employee a "fail fast" philosophy, which is sometimes known as "defensive programming".
 (Contieri, 2020) Whenever I write code, I immedietly try to determine if the data is valid.
 If it isn't, I stop working with it immediately and return a well formatted exception.
-It is pointless to try to shove bad data through business logic.
+It is pointless to try to "shove bad data" through the business logic.

 Very often I see code which looks like this: